BorjaRobles/vue-website-cli/README.md

 vue-website generate my-website
 ```

-An `npm run dev` will live reload your site, a `npm run build` will generate your static pages, embedding wuejs anyway for reactivity and user interaction.
+An `npm run dev` will live reload your site, a `npm run build` will generate your static pages, embedding VueJS anyway for reactivity and user interaction.

 ### a little bit complicated